How to clean kitchen sink drain | United Plumbing Blog

 Plunger: If your sink is still draining slowly, you can try using a plunger to dislodge any remaining blockage.
 Place the plunger over the drain opening and pump it up and down several times vigorously.

-Liquid Plunger: It’s a liquid solution designed to break down clogs in sinks drains.
-It typically contains chemicals like sodium hydroxide (lye) or sulfuric acid, which work to dissolve hair, grease, soap scum, and other organic matter that clog drains.
+Liquid Plunger: It’s a liquid solution designed to break down clogs in kitchen sinks drains.
+It typically contains chemicals like sodium hydroxide (lye) or sulfuric acid, which work to dissolve hair, grease, soap scum, and other organic matter that clog kitchen drains.

 Drain snake: If the clog persists, you may need to use a drain snake to manually remove the obstruction.
 But in this case, we would recommend that you turn to professional plumbers since they have all the necessary equipment for this.